flare-foundation/docs/docs/tech/ftso.md

     First you need to obtain the address of the `Ftso` contract managing the price pair you are interested in.
     You can use `getSupportedIndicesSymbolsAndFtsos` from the `FtsoRegistry`, for example.

-    Then call `getCurrentPriceWithDecimals` on the FTSO directly:
+    Then call `getCurrentPrice` on the FTSO directly:

     ```solidity
-    function getCurrentPriceWithDecimals(
+    function getCurrentPrice(
     ) external view returns (
         uint256 _price,
-        uint256 _timestamp,
-        uint256 _assetPriceUsdDecimals
+        uint256 _timestamp
     );
     ```